BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 101

-The Precious â€” Unless there is another Ringbearer (such as Bilbo, Frodo or even Sauron himself !) in play, Gollum always has the Ring.
-Should the Ringbearer be slain in a Fight with Gollum, then he automatically recovers the Ring â€” add it to his wargear.
+The Precious — Unless there is another Ringbearer (such as Bilbo, Frodo or even Sauron himself !) in play, Gollum always has the Ring.
+Should the Ringbearer be slain in a Fight with Gollum, then he automatically recovers the Ring — add it to his wargear.

-Strangler â€” *Gollum has become practiced in silently slaying his prey, whether this be a tasty fish or an unsuspecting foe.*
+Strangler — *Gollum has become practiced in silently slaying his prey, whether this be a tasty fish or an unsuspecting foe.*

 Gollum is never considered to be unarmed, ever.

 **HEROIC ACTIONS**

-â€¢ Heroic March
+* Heroic March

 **SPECIAL RULES**